firebase/geofire-js/README.md

 ## Getting Started with Firebase

-GeoFire requires Firebase in order to store location data.
+GeoFire requires the Firebase database in order to store location data.
 You can [sign up here for a free account](https://www.firebase.com/signup/?utm_source=geofire-js).

 ## API Reference

 ### GeoFire

-A `GeoFire` instance is used to read and write geolocation data to your Firebase and to create queries.
+A `GeoFire` instance is used to read and write geolocation data to your Firebase database and to create queries.

 #### new GeoFire(firebaseRef)

 Creates and returns a new `GeoFire` instance to manage your location data.
 Data will stored at the location pointed to by `firebaseRef`.
-Note that this `firebaseRef` can point to anywhere in your Firebase.
+Note that this `firebaseRef` can point to anywhere in your Firebase database.

 ```JavaScript
 // Create a Firebase reference where GeoFire will store its information